 Before doing anything, you’ll want to spend ample time analyzing the pros and cons of professional movers versus other services like container moving and freight companies.

-If a full-service move is right for your family and you’ve been diligent and picked a reputable mover, you’ll still want to have a backup plan just in case the unthinkable happens.
+If a full-service move is right for your family and you’ve been diligent and picked an interstate mover, you’ll still want to have a backup plan just in case the unthinkable happens.

 It never hurts to call container and freight companies and tell them that you may hire a professional mover, but that you’d like to consider their services as well.